-Table 3: System performance when varying the count of faster agents for G{18} lected by agent a_2 during the task exploration, or received from other agents in the system.
-Figure 6 clearly shows that an agent a_2 takes less time for the solution space exploration while compared with exploration time taken by an agent a_1 . a_2 's exploration time is approximately 70% less in comparison with a_1 's exploration time.
+Figure 5 shows evaluations across several maze sizes.
+It shows two different agent behaviours out of 5 where agent $a_1$ gets new tasks and does the solution exploration, whereas agent $a_2$ gets the tasks for which solutions are already available due to inference data.
+The inference data were either collected by agent $a_2$ during the task exploration or received from other agents in the system.
+Figure 5 clearly shows that an agent $a_2$ takes less time for the solution space exploration compared with exploration time taken by an agent $a_1$ . $a_2$ 's exploration time is approximately 70% less in comparison with $a_1$ 's exploration time.

-Table 3 shows the observations when we vary the number of faster agents f out of 5 in the system where a faster agent's speed was $2\times$ while comparing with others. $Expl_T(LD)$ stands for the average waiting time for a less-dependent system, and WT stands for a system's average waiting time.
-We observe that system performance improves when $f \geq 4$ for the G{18} program dependency graph.
-That shows the system performance, which is dependent on available faster agents, varies based on the task dependencies.
-Fewer faster agents cannot improve the system performance due to pending exploration for parent tasks from slower agents; we just see an increase in the average waiting time of the system due to an increase in waiting times of the faster agents.
+Table 3 shows the observations when we vary the number of faster agents f out of 5 in the system where a faster agent's speed was $2 \times \text{compared with others.}$ $Expl_T(LD)$ stands for the average waiting time for a less-dependent system, and WT stands for a system's average waiting time.
+We observe that system performance improves when $f \ge 4$ for the $G{18}$ program dependency graph.
+This shows that the system performance, which is dependent on available faster agents, varies based on the task dependencies.
+Fewer faster agents cannot improve the system performance due to pending exploration for parent tasks from slower agents; we just see an increase in the average waiting times of the faster agents.

-Figure 7(a) shows that increasing the speed of an agent a_i in a highly-dependent system like G{40} initially improves the performance, but due to dependencies, the performance becomes constant after a specific speed increment.
-Varying the budget in increasing order for different speed agents improves the individual agent's performance consistently, as shown in Figure 7(b), where we have tested the performance with a budget of 20, 40, or 80 to 5 agents of different speeds.
+Figure 6(a) shows that increasing the speed of an agent $a_i$ in a highly dependent system like $G_40$ initially improves the performance, but due to dependencies, the performance becomes constant after a specific speed increment.
+Varying the budget in increasing order for different speed agents improves the individual agent's performance consistently, as shown in Figure 6(b), where we have tested the performance with a budget of 20, 40, or 80 to 5 agents of different speeds.

-We evaluated a trade-off between several faster agents vs. query budget for a highly-dependent and less-dependent system, as shown in Table 4. $Expl_T(LD)$ stands for the average exploration time for the less-dependent system G_18 , and $Expl_T(HD)$ stands for the average exploration time for the highly-dependent system G{40} .
-We observe that a high budget (80) for
+We evaluated a trade-off between several faster agents vs. query budget for a highly dependent and less-dependent system, as shown in Table 4. $Expl_T(LD)$ stands for the average exploration time for the less-dependent system $G_1$ 8, and $Expl_T(HD)$ stands for the average exploration time for the highly dependent system $G{40}$ .
+We observe that a high budget (80) for a single faster agent reduces the exploration time to 23.02.
+In contrast, an increment in the number of faster agents reduces the exploration time to 23.90 for a less-dependent system.
+Thus, it is better to increase the budget for a faster agent, instead of increasing the number of faster agents, in a lessdependent system.
+Similarly, an increment in the number of faster agents for a highly dependent system reduces the exploration time to 24.64.
+Thus, it is better to increase the number of faster agents in the system instead of increasing the budget for a highly dependent system.